Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 In the case of more than one redundant ingest sources, synchronization between them can be achieved as follows.
 A fixed segment duration is chosen such as based on the fixed GoP duration e.g. 2 seconds that is used by all media sources.
 So the segment duration is fixed for all tracks (not only the video tracks).
-The media sources use a fixed anchor T as a timeline origin, this should be the Unix Epoch 1-1-1970 or another well known defined time anchor.
+The media sources use a fixed anchor T as a timeline origin, this should be 1-1-1970 (Unix epoch) or another well known defined time anchor.
 The segment boundaries in this case are K * segment duration (since anchor T) for an integer K > 0.
-Any media source joining or starting can compute the fragment boundary and produce segments with equivalent segment boundaries corresponding to approximately t he current time by choosing K sufficiently large.
+Any media source joining or starting can compute the fragment boundary and produce segments with equivalent segment boundaries corresponding to approximately the current time by choosing K sufficiently large.

 It is assumed that media sources generate signals from a synchronized source and can use timing information from this source e.g.
 MPEG-2 TS presentation time stamp or SDI signals to compute such timestamps for each segment.
 For example in the case of MPEG-2 TS program clock reference (PCR) and presentation time stamps can be used.
 Based on this conversion different media sources will produce segments with identical durations, timestamps and enclosing frames.
-By this conversion to a common timeline based on common anchor (in this case the unix epoch) and fixed segment durations media sources to join and leave and synchronized operation, enabling both synchronization and redunancy.
+By this conversion to a common timeline based on common anchor (in this case the Unix epoch) and fixed segment durations media sources to join and leave and synchronized operation, enabling both synchronization and redundancy.

 In this setup, a first media ingest source can be seamlessly replaced by a redundant second media ingest source.
 In case of splicing, it is important that the ingest source inserts an IDR frame but not a segment or fragment boundary.